DanielAgbaji/machinelearning_water_anomaly_detection/README.md

 ## Notes

-This repo is intentionally practical and recruiter-friendly: it is easy to run locally, but the structure is also suitable for hardening into a real enterprise MVP.
+This repo is intentionally practical and production-ready: it is easy to run locally, but the structure is also suitable for hardening into a real enterprise MVP.